 With the start of term approaching, do you know your calculator options?

-It’s that time of year again: teachers, parents and (perhaps to a lesser degree) students are thinking about back to school and how to get the term off to the best possible start.
+It’s that time of year again: teachers, parents and (perhaps to a lesser degree) students are thinking about going back to school and how to get the term off to the best possible start.

 Casio provides a range of powerful technology to support all classes and students.
 We also like to share expert insights into the features, benefits and classroom applications of specific calculator models, alongside dedicated resources and support to help you gain maximum benefit from your devices.